Ryan Scott Oliver

 Ryan Scott Oliver (born August 27, 1984) is an American musical theatre composer and lyricist.
 He is a 2011 Lucille Lortel Award Nominee and the recipient of both the 2009 Jonathan Larson Grant and the 2008 Richard Rodgers Award for Musical Theater.
 Oliver is an adjunct professor at Pace University in New York, and Artistic Director of the Pasadena Musical Theatre Program in California.
 He received his B.A. in Music Composition from UCLA and his M.F.A. in Musical Theatre Writing from the Tisch School of the Arts at New York University.
 He is also the creator of the blog Crazytown and a member of ASCAP.
 Oliver's work has been performed at the Writers Guild Awards, Off Broadway in TheatreWorksUSA's We the People, and in countless showcases.

-Ryan, along with actress Lindsay Mendez, founded and currently runs Actor Therapy: a five-week training experience for young actors in NYC.
+Ryan, along with actress Lindsay Mendez, founded and currently runs Actor Therapy; a five-week training experience for young actors in NYC.

-He is openly gay and is married to photographer Matthew Murphy.
+He is gay and is married to photographer Matthew Murphy.